diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 We first define the #DIGITS alphabet that contains the digits character from which a positive natural number can be formed.
 While alphabet and languages were mostly removed from *Tummys* now, it is still important to use basic alphabets so that we naturally reject an incorrect input.
 In fact, one of the rules of *Tummys* is that any unrecognized character that is met automatically halts the TM execution on the rejecting state.

+This example would have been interesting for some language related mechanics like decision and recognition, but all of those things were removed from *Tummys* for complexity reasons.

 *toEnd* is a convenience TM, that is designed to be delegated to, that moves a TM head to the right until the first blank character is met, on which it stops.

 We then have *divisibleBy10* which is the main TM of this program.
 It works on the DIGITS alphabet and accepts any input on the DIGITS alphabet that is divisible by ten.
 This is done by going to the end of the input and then checking if it is a '0'.